Q.: Are there any differences between forex spot trading and trading forex on a CFD account?

 Forex CFDs: A CFD replicates the movements of an asset like futures or shares.
 Thus, for instance if it is based on the EURUSD, then the spot EURUSD is the underlying of that specific CFD.
 CFDs are not traded on common exchanges, as opposed to their underlyings and are exclusively traded over-the-counter.

-Thus, the only technical difference is that when you are trading with a provider on a Forex CFD, you will not be buying the actual currency.
-You will be trading on the provider's prices.
+Thus, the only superficial technical difference is that when you are trading with a provider on a Forex CFD, you will not be buying the actual currency.
+You will be trading on the provider’s prices.
 A problem with CFDs is that they almost never have exactly the same identical prices or the same spreads in their underlyings.
-Your CFD provider acts as the counter-party and sole market maker in all your trades, so in absence of inhouse hedging mechanisms you can end in a situation where when you win, the provider will lose, when the providers wins, you will lose.
+Your CFD provider acts as the counter-party and sole market maker in all your trades, so in absence of inhouse hedging mechanisms you can end in a situation where when you win, the provider will lose, whilst when the provider wins, you will lose.
 CFD providers are sometimes criticised for setting arbitrary spreads or suspending trading in crucial moments.
+Perhaps more significantly is that forex based CFDs will be based on the cash market but it will be more trusted if the provider tells you that they use CME’s currency futures or Tier 1 Banks’ prices and liquidity for hedging.

 Contracts for difference also have Rollover financing: Clients will either receive or pay financing.